AdamBazer/HIE-Whitepaper/README.md

 National and sub-national jurisdictions have significant effects on the organization and operations of a community.

-Despite all the variance among communities, each has the same ultimate
+Despite all the variance among communities, each one has the same ultimate
 goal: to increase the authorized exchange of patient health information across organizations so that clinicians can make better decisions by being more informed about the longitudinal health history.
 This ultimate goal provides the reason why the community exists, it is their affinity.

 Once communities are formed there is a need to exchange health documents across the communities as well as within them.
-IHE uses the concept of cross-community to describe a federation of communities which use mostly peer-to-peer interactions for the purposes of health document sharing.
-A community may be a single organization, like the USA Veterans Administration, a complex community of many organizations, or a more simple organization like a single small hospital or facility.
+Integrating the Healthcare Enterprise uses the concept of cross-community to describe a federation of communities which use mostly peer-to-peer interactions for the purposes of health document sharing.
+This federated architecture apporach allows interoperability and information sharing between semi-autonomous de-centrally organized information technology systems and applications.
+A community may be a single organization, like the USA Veterans Administration, a complex community of many organizations, like Kaiser Permanente, or a more simple organization like a single small hospital or facility.
 Cross-community describes an environment where multiple communities, be they simple, small, complex or large, interact without any understanding